DavidDump/bakalar/spec.md

   - `loop number* in numbers { ... }` - numbers is assumend to be and array, number will be bound to the referance of the Nth element of the array
 <!-- NOTE: maybe clearer names in the last two examples -->

 Similarly to the `if` statement, the `loop` body can also have its curly braces (`{ ... }`) ommited if the body only contains one statement.
-Another similarity with the `if` keyword is that the expression following the `loop` keyword doesnt need to be enclosed in parenthesis (`( ... )`).
+Another similarity with the `if` keyword is that the expression following the `loop` keyword doesn't need to be enclosed in parenthesis (`( ... )`).
 If parenthesis are provided they are not part of the `loop` statement, instead are part of the expression.

 ### Continue, break
 <!-- TODO: mabye merge with the loops section -->